Frank Borman: Project Gemini

 A major change affecting the mission occurred when the Agena target vehicle for Gemini 6 suffered a catastrophic failure.
 This mission was intended to practice orbital rendezvous, a requirement of Project Apollo and therefore an objective of Project Gemini.
-Borman was at the Kennedy Space Center (KSC) to observe the launch of Gemini 6, and heard two McDonnell officials, spacecraft chief Walter Burke and his deputy, John Yardley, discuss the possibility of using Gemini7 as a rendezvous target.
+Borman was at the Kennedy Space Center (KSC) to observe the launch of Gemini 6, and heard two McDonnell officials, spacecraft chief Walter Burke and his deputy, John Yardley, discuss the possibility of using Gemini 7 as a rendezvous target.
 Borman rejected the idea of docking the two spacecraft, but otherwise thought the idea had merit.

 After some discussion about how it could be accomplished, it was approved.
-The 6555th Aerospace Test Wing dismantled Gemini6 and assembled Gemini7 at Cape Canaveral Air Force Station Launch Complex 19.
-Gemini7 was launched at 14:30 local time on December 6, 1965.
-Then the race was on to launch Gemini6 with Wally Schirra and Tom Stafford on board, which was accomplished at 08:37 local time on December 15.
-Gemini6 completed the rendezvous with Gemini7 at 14:33.
+The 6555th Aerospace Test Wing dismantled Gemini 6 and assembled Gemini 7 at Cape Canaveral Air Force Station Launch Complex 19.
+Gemini 7 was launched at 14:30 local time on December 6, 1965.
+Then the race was on to launch Gemini 6 with Wally Schirra and Tom Stafford on board, which was accomplished at 08:37 local time on December 15.
+Gemini 6 completed the rendezvous with Gemini 7 at 14:33.
 The two craft came within 30 cm of each other.
 At one point Schirra held up a sign in the window for Borman to read that said: "Beat Army".
 Schirra, Stafford and Lovell were all United States Naval Academy graduates; Borman was outnumbered.

 When Schirra and Stafford pulled away and returned to Earth, Borman and Lovell still had three days to go, in a space the size of the front seat of a small car.
 Borman began hoping that something would go wrong and excuse an early return.
 Finally, on December 18, it was time to return.
 The two astronauts were pumped up with the help of the stimulant dexedrine.
-The re-entry was accomplished flawlessly, and the Gemini7 spacecraft splashed down 6.4 mi from the recovery vessel, the aircraft carrier USS Wasp.
+The re-entry was accomplished flawlessly, and the Gemini 7 spacecraft splashed down 6.4 mi from the recovery vessel, the aircraft carrier USS Wasp.
 Borman had never been on an aircraft carrier before, and was awed by its size.
 Borman was awarded the NASA Exceptional Service Medal for this mission, and was promoted to colonel.
 At 37, he was the youngest full colonel in the Air Force.